microsoft/php-sdk-binary-tools/README.md

 # PGO

-As of the version 2.1.0, the SDK includes the features to produce PGO optimized builds.
+As of the version 2.1.0, the SDK includes a tool for the PGO optimization.
 Several training cases are included by default, which are based on the real life opensource applications.
-The PGO builds can give an overall speedup up to 30%.
+The PGO optimization can give an overall speedup up to 30%.
+The work on adding more training scenarios for the widely used opensource apps is ongoing.
+Any contributions in this area are welcome.

 ## Preparing PGO training environment
 - the pgo folder in the SDK root dir contains templates and scenarios for PGO training
 - adjust and execute [doc/phpsdk_pgo_prep_elevated.bat.example](doc/phpsdk_pgo_prep_elevated.bat.example) to open ports required for PHP SDK training servers
 - run `phpsdk_pgo --init`

-## Creating a PGO build
+## Creating PGO build
 - compile PHP configured using `--enable-pgi`
 - run `phpsdk_pgo --train`
 - run `nmake clean-pgo`